JoshuaMeza/HCI/github/doc/ucd/design_solutions.md

 #### Final content diagram

-After doing the same process for every existing requirement, we can get something like this:
+After doing the same process for every existing requirement and joining every individual content diagram, we can get something like this:

 ```mermaid
 flowchart LR